Skip to main content

 Addressing community need

-• Applicants must be local units of government or public authorities legally established to provide public recreation.
+Eligible applicants included local units of government or public authorities legally established to provide public recreation, as well as regional or statewide organizations of same.

 Eligible projects